open-rmf/rmf_reservation/readme.md

 # RMF Reservations

-:warning: This Library is under active delopment.
+> :warning: This Library is under active development.
 The documentation here is not ready for release.

 This is a library that provides a solver for constrained resource scheduling for multi-robot applications.
 More specifically, we provide a very simple formulation for resource optimization and scheduling.
 A robot may request the use of a